splondike/django-bedrock/README.md

 1. Change the name, author etc. in `pyproject.toml`.
 1. Change the blurb in `README.md`.
 1. Add in a LICENSE file for your project.
+1. Search for the string `bedrock` and replace it with your project name (for logging).
+1. Edit `main/settings.py` to update CANONICAL_URL_BASE,

 Frontend: